|Salary||$21.52 - $26.88/hour; $3,730.13 - $4,659.20/month; $44,761.60 - $55,910.40/year|

 Placer County is comprised of over 1,400 square miles of beautiful and diverse geography, ranging from the residential and commercial areas of South Placer, through the historic foothill areas of Auburn, Foresthill, and Colfax, and to the County's jewel of the North Lake Tahoe basin.
 Placer is a great place to live, work, play and learn.
 For more information about Placer County, please visit www.placer.ca.gov.

 This recruitment will be used to fill vacancies in the South Placer and Auburn areas.
-If you are interested in Eligibility Specialist I opportunities in the North Lake Tahoe area, please submit a separate application for 2021-15542-02.

 This continuous recruitment will remain open for the calendar year, or until the final filing date, whichever occurs first.
 The eligible list established from this continuous recruitment will expire by the end of the calendar year.
 Applicants will be eligible to reapply and take an examination if a new recruitment opens the following calendar year.